 Destination: Asia/Far East

-Ship: Queen Elizabeth52 Days - World Cruise Liner - South Pacific & Indian Ocean - Los Angeles to Dubai aboard Island Pri
+Ship: Seabourn Encore25 Days - World Cruise Segment - Sydney To Dubai - Sydney to Dubai aboard Island Princess

 Destination: World